 What’s more, almost half of UK drivers have admitted to driving after less than five hours’ sleep.
 Shockingly, the risk of having a crash could be doubled if you’ve slept for under four or five hours in the previous 24 hours, a recent study discovered.

-Especially now as we head into summer, the longer daylight hours could see you working for longer periods of time, with fewer breaks.
-Combine this with how tiring the hot weather can be, you may not even realise you are fatigued as you get behind the wheel.
+Especially in summer, the longer daylight hours could see you working for longer periods of time, with fewer breaks.
+Combine this with how tiring hot weather can be, you may not even realise you are fatigued as you get behind the wheel.

 Why is drowsy driving so dangerous?